Building a Risk Map of New Zealand's Roads

 Before diving in, let’s quickly relate back what we’re looking at here to the original data structure.

-What we see in Edge is the graph version of the large csv file we saw earlier, but instead of getting lost in all the rows and columns of the table, every collision and feature has become a single node which we can interact with directly.
+What we see in conode is the graph version of the large csv file we saw earlier, but instead of getting lost in all the rows and columns of the table, every collision and feature has become a single node which we can interact with directly.

 For example, click on an event node from the spatial view and the Inspect Agent will present to us all information related to this event.
 You will notice that selecting any nodes in one view will highlight them in all other views too - this helps us quickly understand distributions across the dataset's many dimensions.